 Mary Ruefle was born in Pennsylvania in 1952.
 Her father was a military officer, and she spent her early life traveling throughout the United States and Europe.
 She graduated from Bennington College in 1974 with a degree in literature.

 Ruefle is the recipient of numerous honors, including an Award in Literature from the American Academy of Arts and Letters, a Guggenheim Fellowship, a National Endowment for the Arts Fellowship, and a Whiting Award.
-She lives in Bennington, Vermont, and teaches in the MFA program at Vermont College and is the poet laureate of Vermont.
+She teaches in the MFA program at Vermont College and is the poet laureate of Vermont.
 In 2020, she was named an Academy of American Poets Laureate Fellow.